-The following sports have being associated with the Wellington City Council Sport Talent Development Programme – athletics, football, netball, swimming, diving, hockey, rugby league, yachting, fencing, kayaking, rugby union, golf and rowing.
+The following sports have being associated with the Wellington City Council Sport Talent Development Programme – athletics, football, netball, swimming, diving, hockey, rugby league, yachting, fencing, kayaking, rugby union, golf, rowing, climbing, badminton and volleyball.

 Find out more about athletes on the Sport Wellington Talent Development programme